cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 In our ERD, the **employee** entity participates in one-to-many relationships with both **factory** and itself:

 .. image:: one_to_many.svg
+    :alt: The employee and factory entities and their attributes, and the supervises, manages, and works at relationships

 There is also a one-to-one relationship between **employee** and **factory**, which we will deal with in the next section.